corelayer/corelogic/README.md

 bind lb vserver VS_WORDPRESS SG_WORDPRESS
 ```

-Now that we have created the load-balancing virtual server for our application, we have to configure it for allowlisting/denylisting.
-Remember, the execution flow on the content-switching virtual server checks whether the selected load-balancing virtual server has a allowlist or denylist configured.
+Now that we have created the load-balancing virtual server for our application, we have to configure it for allowlisting/blocklisting.
+Remember, the execution flow on the content-switching virtual server checks whether the selected load-balancing virtual server has a allowlist or blocklist configured.
 If it is not configured, you will get a connection reset.

 ```
-bind policy stringmap SM_IP_CONTROL vs_wordpress "list=denylist;"
+bind policy stringmap SM_IP_CONTROL vs_wordpress "list=blocklist;"
 ```

 Good, almost there!